local oo = require'oo'

 a new implementation for self.<method>

-is created which calls the existing (inherited) implementation, after which it calls the hook and returns whatever the hook returns.
-Both calls receive all arguments.
+is created which calls the existing (inherited) implementation, after which it calls the hook with whatever the method returns as arguments, and returns whatever the hook returns.

 By defining self:override_<method>(inherited, ...)